- Publications and resources

 - specialised operations (currently known as aerial work)

 The term 'free balloons' includes the following classes:

 - gas balloons

 - hot air airships.

 The term excludes powered airships that derive their lift from gases other than heated air.
 This terminology change will align Australia with International Civil Aviation Organization (ICAO) terminology.

-Part 131 will cover all aspects of the regulation of manned free balloons and will take precedence over other CASR Parts where there is potential duplication of applicability.
-However, Parts 11, 13, 21, 39, 45, 47 and 67 would apply equally in respect of free balloons as to any other activities or aircraft, as these cover aspects that have general applicability.
+Parts 11, 13, 21, 39, 45, 47, 67 and 99 would apply equally in respect of free balloons as to any other activities or aircraft, as these cover aspects that have general applicability.
 The existing Part 31 is specific to manned free balloons and will remain independent of Part 131.